Mandate

 Lisa Bird-Wilson

-Lisa Bird-Wilson is a Métis and nêhiyaw educator and writer whose work appears in literary magazines, newspapers, and anthologies across Canada.
-Her latest novel, Probably Ruby (2022), has been published internationally.
+Lisa Bird-Wilson is a Métis and nêhiyaw writer whose work appears in literary magazines, newspapers, and anthologies across Canada.
+Her award-winning novel, Probably Ruby (2022), has been published internationally.

 Lisa’s debut poetry collection, The Red Files (2016), is inspired by family and archival sources.
 The Red Files reflects on the legacy of the residential school system: the fragmentation of families and histories, with blows that resonate through the generations.
 She has one non-fiction book to her credit, An Institute of Our Own: A History of the Gabriel Dumont Institute (2011), which chronicles the struggle for Métis education rights in the 1970s and early 80s.